 Knowing your options is a good place to start.
 However, we are sure that you need more information to make a well-informed decision.
 So, here are some commonly asked questions with answers that you might find to be helpful.

-Why Do You Need a VPN in the USA?
+Why Do You Need a VPN in the US?

 In the USA, laws that govern electronic privacy and telecommunications are incredibly vague.
-Known as the Patriot Act, this set of laws gives a great amount of power to the US government.
+Known as the Patriot Act, this set of laws grants a great amount of power to the US government.
 Even though the main idea behind these laws is collecting data and preventing possible terror attacks, they reach far beyond that.
-As Edward Snowden’s leaks pointed out, the government has the power to track you and learn incredibly personal details about you via the Internet and phone surveillance.
-Even though many of this didn’t believe this to be possible, it turns out that we’re being spied on in unimaginable ways.
+As Edward Snowden’s leaks pointed out, the government has the power to track you and learn incredibly personal details about you via Internet and phone surveillance.

 This is where a reliable VPN comes into play.
-This type of application is used on devices that have the Web connection by encrypting your data.
-In other words, all your incoming and outgoing data becomes unreadable by anyone else including your Internet service provider.
-There are also some other benefits like anonymous file downloading, watching media streaming services not available in the US, and more.
+They’re used to encrypt your data on all devices capable of accessing the Internet.
+In other words, all your incoming and outgoing data becomes unreadable to any third parties, including your Internet provider.
+There are also some other benefits, like anonymous file downloading, watching media streaming services not available in the US, preventing bandwidth throttling by your ISP, and more.

 How to Get a USA IP Address?